kbeame/react-crud/README.md

 # react-crud
 # The Difference Between React and Angular:
-The biggest Difference that I have found between React and Angular (aside from Angular having two way data binding) is that in Angular you must have a lot more content within your HTML file that allows for the custom elements that you create to display in the DOM.
-While Angular lazy loads, React only loads the content that has changed, meaning that on a change it doesn't need to re-load the enture page.
+The biggest difference that I have found between React and Angular (aside from Angular having two way data binding) is that in Angular you must have a lot more content within your HTML file that allows for the custom elements that you create to display in the DOM.
+While Angular lazy loads, React only loads the content that has changed, meaning that on a change it doesn't need to re-load the entire page.
-In React you write out HTML elements in the javascript file and render that my pinpointing the DOM that you want them to display within.
-There is less content from create directly written in the HTML file.
+In React you write out HTML elements in the javascript file and render that by pinpointing the DOM that you want them to display within.

 # How to populate database (while POST isn't working):
 Clone down the master branch to your local machine.